autocrypt/autocrypt/doc/level1.rst

 The design of Level 1 is driven by usability concerns and by the realities of incremental deployment.
-A user may mix both Autocrypt-enabled mail clients and traditional mail clients and we'd like to avoid annoyances like unexpectedly unreadable mails while also supporting users who want to explicitly turn on encryption.
+A user may mix both Autocrypt-enabled MUAs and traditional MUAs and we'd like to avoid annoyances like unexpectedly unreadable mails while also supporting users who want to explicitly turn on encryption.